USCIS Memo

 We Can Help!

 You may have questions regarding the H1B visas and amendments.
-We invite you to reach out to our team at Richards and Jurusik for detailed guidance and assistance.
-Our goal is to provide you with the most accurate and up-to-date information to make your immigration process smoother and less stressful.
+We invite you to contact our team at Richards and Jurusik for detailed guidance and assistance.
+We aim to provide the most accurate and up-to-date information to make your immigration process smoother and less stressful.
 The immigration lawyers at Richards and Jurusik have decades of experience helping people to work and live in the United States.
 Read some of our hundreds of 5-star client reviews!
-Contact us today for an assessment of your legal situation.
+Contact us today to assess your legal situation.

 Contact Us